SPAIN – Balearic Islands – The Trip

 Puig de sa Morisca Archaeological Park is located just west of La Palma.
 Puig de sa Morisca (translation: “Moorish Peak”) is a hill, preserved in 2002 as an archaeological park.
 The park is 35 hectares and contains more than 15 sites and nine architectural elements that are ethnologically interesting.
 One of these sites, the Son Ferrer tomb, was excavated from 2000 through 2009, In addition, it includes Balearic flora found within a 10 km (6.2 mi) radius.

 Cultural Landscape of the Serra de Tramuntana WHS.
 Located on a sheer-sided mountain range parallel to the north-western coast of the island of Mallorca.
-Millennia of agriculture in an environment with scarce resources has transformed the terrain into agricultural terraces and inter-connected waterworks – including watermills – as well as dry stone constructions and farms terraces for the management of water revolving around farming units of feudal origins.
+Millennia of agriculture in an environment with scarce resources has transformed the terrain into agricultural terraces and inter-connected waterworks – including watermills – as well as dry stone constructions and farm terraces for the management of water revolving around farming units of feudal origins.
 Several villages, churches, sanctuaries, towers, lighthouses and small dry-stone structures contribute to its actual character.

-Harvesting and management was introduced by the Christian conquerors, who took over Mallorca in the 13th century AD – orchards, vegetable gardens and olive groves – initially organized around small farm holdings, and later in large estates
+Harvesting and management were introduced by the Christian conquerors, who took over Mallorca in the 13th century AD – orchards, vegetable gardens and olive groves – initially organized around small farm holdings, and later in large estates

 Waterworks for collecting and storing water featured qanats (underground channels to harvest and transport water), canals, ditches, storage basins, and terraces supported by dry-stone walls with a sophisticated drainage system to avoid soil erosion.